ipfs-shipyard/py-ipfs-http-client/README.md

 ## Contribute

-### IRC
+### Chat (IRC/Matrix)

-Join us on IRC at `#ipfs` on [chat.freenode.net](https://webchat.freenode.net) if you have any suggestions or questions, or if you just want to discuss IPFS and python.
+You can find us on [#py-ipfs on chat.freenode.org](http://webchat.freenode.net/?channels=%23py-ipfs) or in our [Matrix chat room](https://matrix.to/#/#py-ipfs:ninetailed.ninja?via=ninetailed.ninja&via=librem.one).
+Oin us if you have any suggestions, questions or if you just want to discuss IPFS and Python in general.

+Please note that the channel is not monitored all the time and hence you may only receive a reply to your message later that day.
+Using Matrix makes it easier to stay connected in the background, so please prefer the Matrix option or use an IRC bouncer.

 ### Bug reports